KoikDaisy/KK_VRHeadSizeAdjust/README.md

 # KK_VRHeadSizeAdjust v1.0.0

 ## Introduction
-Adds new slider to body menu for setting head size only in VR.
+Adds new slider to Chara Maker body menu for setting head size only in VR.

 Sometimes characters in Koikatsu may look a bit like sports mascots once you view them in VR, even if they look okay in 2D.
 This plugin allows for a quick fix using a simple slider.